Editor’s note: Lauren Greutman is a blogger and contributor for clark.com.

 There are so many ways to overspend and break your grocery budget, but by making some simple changes, you can really see significant savings!

-Here they are – 18 foods that are breaking your grocery budget:
+Here are the 11 foods that are breaking your grocery budget:

 Spices can be so expensive, especially the spice blends.
 There are many places that sell spices in bulk, so you only have to buy what you need.
 To find a local store that has a bulk spice selection, you can check out Frontier Co-op with your zip code here.
 Or if you only need a small amount of a certain spice, check out stores like Big Lots or Aldi — most spices there are only $1.